andrewharmellaw/andrewharmellaw.github.com/_posts/2017-04-25-gelfands-algebra-chunk-24-equations-schmequations.md

 ---
 {% include JB/setup %}

+After the "well Tempered Clavier" interlude we're about to have a little more ground prepared for us before we dive into the next core concept.
+That means this should be an easy chunk for you.
+Enjoy it.
+For roots are coming.

 ## Some Definitions
 This section in Gelfand (46) begins with some definitions.
 I found it useful to take these and re-state them in my own terms.
 (It was useful to have to write it, and perhaps it will help you to have an alternative too.)

-An _Identity_ says "this expression is equal to that expression".
+ > An _Identity_ says "this expression is equal to that expression".
 If _proved_ (by applying standard algebraic transformations) then it holds for _all_ values of the variables.
 That is also the standard mechanism by which an Identity is _refuted_ - by finding values for the variables where the expressions are _not equal_.

-An _Equation_ says "these two expressions are equal".
+ > An _Equation_ says "these two expressions are equal".
 It must be _solved_ (i.e. you must find _all_ the values of the variables for which the left hand side is equal to the right hand side).

 Note: Mathematicians don't say an Equation is "unsolvable", because they deem it to be solved if they prove it can have no solutions.
 To "solve" therefore means to find all, or prove that there are no solutions.

 ## One More Key Definition
 Gelfand then introduces some more terms for us in a short glossary (Section 47).
-It is worth highlighting and element in the definition of "solutions of an equation".
+It is worth highlighting an element in his definition of "solutions of an equation".

 This brings in the term "root" once again.
 You'll recall that we've seen it before [almost whenever we talked about Polynomials, and more](https://andrewharmellaw.github.io/tags.html#roots-ref).
 To avoid confusion, this "root" is not the same as a "square" root.
 These are two entirely unrelated concepts.
 This is why I wrote [my previous aside](https://andrewharmellaw.github.io/2017/04/24/gelfands-algebra-aside-2-roots-roots-and-more-roots) to help me get things super clear.
 I you skipped it, you might want to go back to it now.
 It's short (promise).

 ## Quadratic Equations
-Following on from Gelfand's lead in Problem 223, let's solve some quadratics.
+There then follows a nice set of questions where you're asked to solve some Quadratic equations, following on from Gelfand's lead in Problem 223.
+I'm going to step through them here too.
+It'll help set a nice pace prior to the next chunk (am I building it up enough?).
+Some differ a little from the solution in Durham and so much the better.
+Please read his solutions too as it all helps.

 ### Problem 224(a)
+We start with

 $$x^2 - 4 = 0$$